lwz7512/react-letspy-today/README.md

 ## version 0.6

-TODO: add contact form at homepage, send guest message to my email
+add contact form at homepage, send guest message to my email

 - Completed 4 static pages layou: `Donation`, `Social login`, `Contact`, `Profile`
 - Can send contact to backend and then forward to GraphCMS